MCT-master/mct-master.github.io/_posts/2022-11-27-kristeic-audio-routing-101.md

 ## ADAT vs. S/PDIF
 <br/>
+ADAT originally referred to the *A*lesis *D*igital *A*udio *T*ape recorder module developed in the 1980s.
+The ADAT Optical interface protocol was introduced later for sending audio between recorders, and to this day we use the abbreviation for the protocol (commonly referred to as ADAT Lightpipe) rather than for the recorder.
-ADAT (Alesis Digital Audio Tape) and S/PDIF (Sony/ Philips Digital Interface) are optical audio cable formats that allow the transfer of digital audio between devices without a conversion to analog to retain high quality.
+ADAT and S/PDIF (Sony/ Philips Digital Interface) are optical audio cable formats that allow the transfer of digital audio between devices without a conversion to analog to retain high quality.
 S/PDIF can be implemented either through an optical cable (TOSLINK) or a coaxial cable (RCA), whereas ADAT requires an optical cable.
 So what are the differences besides that?